Cons with counterfeit $100s scam Reidsville man, NCDOJ targets elder fraud

 “Initially, I was frightened because he was alone when this happened.
 And immediately your mind goes to: what if he hadn’t given them the money, would they have jumped him, followed him?’’ said Anderson of Charlotte.

-Anderson’s concerns are echoed by North Carolina Attorney General Josh Stein, who recently launched Operation Silver Shield, a statewide initiative to “confront scammers and fraudsters who target older North Carolinians,’’ said Nazneen Ahmed, communications and policy adviser for the N.C.
+Anderson’s concerns are echoed by North Carolina Attorney General Josh Stein who this week launched Operation Silver Shield, a statewide initiative to “confront scammers and fraudsters who target older North Carolinians,’’ said Nazneen Ahmed, communications and policy advisor for the N.C.
 Department of Justice in Raleigh.

 “Scammers will often target older people because they may be more vulnerable to scam tactics,’’ Ahmed said, encouraging any victims of elder fraud to contact their local and state authorities.
 Ahmed had no knowledge of Bell’s perpetrators.